The Northwest eLearning Community

 Geoff’s professional and consulting interests include instructional design, online course and program development, ePortfolios and alternative assessments, open education resources, online quality assurance, change management, and faculty professional development.

-Based currently within the UO Libraries Center for Media and Educational Technologies at the University of Oregon, she is in constant pursuit of excellence and strives to increase student success through the use of educational technology in its many forms.
+Based currently within Information Services at the University of Oregon, Nina is in constant pursuit of excellence and strives to increase student success through the use of educational technology in its many forms.
+When not pursuing excellence at work, Nina can be found either gardening, fishing or planning her next garden or fishing adventure.

 Nadine Lemmons has been one of Lower Columbia College’s pioneers with online, hybrid, and flipped model teaching; always looking to try something new to better engage students in learning.
 Nadine also works closely with the LCC Student Athletes, helping with student success and the Athletic Study Tables.
 Being affectionately coined “Gym Mom,” Nadine is often found lifting weights, helping with homework, and advising simultaneously in the campus Fitness Center.